Test and Debug Your Smart Home Skill

 - To allow access to the skill, tap Allow, and then tap CLOSE.

-If you're unable to complete account linking, make sure that you use valid credentials for the device cloud.
+Note: If you're unable to complete account linking, make sure that you use valid credentials for your device cloud account.
 Otherwise, there might be an issue with the account-linking information that you provided in the developer console.
-For help with this, see Debugging account linking in the developer forums.
+For help with account-linking issues, see Troubleshooting Account Linking.

-If the skill doesn't discover devices, check the logs for your Lambda function.
+- If Alexa can't discover your device, check the logs for your Lambda function.
 Use the logs to troubleshoot the issue.
-Common issues include incorrectly formatted
+Common issues include incorrectly formatted discovery responses.

-If you make changes to the account linking configuration or your discover response, disable your skill in Your Skills.
+If you make changes to the account linking configuration or your discovery response, disable your skill in Your Skills.